 Neal is our operations manager and one of our most senior technicians.
 His many years of carpentry experience help keep the hospitals many systems running in top form.
-He grew up in the San Francisco Bay Area and has lived in Santa Cruz for the past ten years.
-His family members include a three-year-old dachshund named Scooter and a two-year-old cattle dog named Kona.
+He grew up in the San Francisco Bay Area and has lived in Santa Cruz for over a decade.
+His family members include a dachshund named Scooter and a cattle dog named Kona.
 Neal enjoys hiking with his dogs and wife Amy, playing guitar, camping, and fishing.
-He is a graduate of Carrington College’s veterinary technician program, and is getting his RVT license soon!
+He is a graduate of Carrington College’s veterinary technician program!

 Katharine grew up in Davis, CA and developed a love for animals from an early age.
 She moved to Santa Cruz to attend Cabrillo College and enjoy the beautiful beaches and redwoods.
-Once her school prerequisites are met, she hopes to transfer to UC Davis to finish her undergraduate degree and then apply to veterinary school.
-Katharine started at our practice volunteering as an intern, and now she is one of our client service representatives.
+Katharine hopes to transfer to UCSC to finish her undergraduate degree and then apply to veterinary school.
+Katharine started at our practice volunteering as an intern, and now she is one of our most experienced client service representatives.
 She has had years of experience working with horses and has cared for a variety of animals.
-Over the years, she has owned horses, dogs, cats, a bird, fish, frogs and 2 snakes.
 Katharine finds working with animals and people who love animals very rewarding.
-In her free time she enjoys going to the beach, running, hiking, knitting, riding her horse, and playing with her rescue puppy, Daisy.
-She also lives with her boyfriend and their two cats, Bidham and Wiggles.
+In her free time she enjoys going to the beach, running, hiking, knitting, playing video games, and playing with her rescue dog, Daisy.
+She also lives with her boyfriend and their two cats, Bidam and Wiggles.

-Shauna is thrilled to be a part of the Capitola Veterinary Hospital team.
 Shauna graduated from UC Santa Cruz, where she began her interest in animal rescue.
-She volunteered for the Marine Mammal Center, CA Dept. of Fish and Game, and the UCSC Long Marine Lab, where she had years of hands on experience with seals, sea lions, sea otters, and dolphins.
+She volunteered for the Marine Mammal Center, CA Dept. of Fish and Wildlife, and the UCSC Long Marine Lab, where she had years of hands on experience with seals, sea lions, sea otters, and dolphins.
 After college, Shauna became an animal control officer for Santa Cruz County.
 After two years as an officer, she transferred positions to become an animal health technician for the Santa Cruz County Animal Shelter.
 Shauna is excited to expand her career in the veterinary field.
-Shauna currently lives in Capitola with her husband, Joe, and twin boys, Austin and Logan.
+Shauna and her husband, Joe, have just welcomed baby boy, Orion and have two twin boys, Austin and Logan.
 Shauna and Joe also have three furry four-legged children: dogs, Sierra and Sonoma, and cat Fluffy (all rescue pets).
 When Shauna is not working, she spends her time hiking with her dogs, attending her sons’ sporting events, and being surrounded by her amazing family and friends.